Pranshu321/Sunbird-ED-Search-Widget/README.md

 ### Card Fields Properties:

 Description: This section defines properties related to the display of cards or items.
 Cards are often used to represent data visually.
-We have to put Fields in `CardFieldsProps` which we have to show in card.
+We have to put Fields in `CardFieldsProps` which we have to show on card.

 **Fields Accepted:**